R2xpdGNo/Reverse_TCP_Program/README.md

 SERVER_HOST: IP address of the machine you are running this program on.
 It must be your internal address
 SERVER_PORT: Choose whatever port you wish to open a tcp connection on.
 Make sure "Client.py" port is the same as your "Server.py" port.

+## List All Running Processes
+List all runing proccesses on client maching and their corresponding pid **Setup**
+'pip install psutil'
+'pip install pywin32'

 ## Contact
 Feel Free to email me with any questions:
 R2xpdGNo@proton.com